Juan de Oñate: 2014 400th anniversary of exile

 In 1614, Oñate was exiled from what is now New Mexico and charged with mismanagement and excessive cruelty, especially at the Acoma massacre in Acoma.
 In 1599, after killing 500 warriors and 300 women and children, he ordered the right foot be chopped off of all surviving 24 Acoma warriors.
-Males between the ages of 12 and 25 were also enslaved for 20 years, along with all of the females above the age of 12.
+Men and boys between the ages of 12 and 25 were also enslaved for 20 years, along with all of the women and girls above the age of 12.
 When King Phillip of Spain heard the news from Acoma, Oñate was brought up on 30 charges of mismanagement and excessive cruelty.
 He was found guilty of cruelty, immorality, and false reporting and was exiled to Spain to live out the remainder of his life.
 2014 marked the 400th anniversary of Juan de Oñate's exile from New Mexico.
 Despite his atrocities, Oñate is still celebrated today at the Española Valley Fiestas.

 Texas

 In 1997 the City of El Paso hired the sculptor John Sherrill Houser to create an equestrian statue of the conquistador.
 In reaction to protests, two city council members retracted their support for the project.
 The $2,000,000 statue took nearly nine years to build and was kept in the sculptor's Mexico City warehouse.
 The statue was completed in early 2006, transported in pieces on flatbed trailers to El Paso during the summer, and installed in October.
 The controversy over the statue prior to its installation was the subject of the documentary film The Last Conquistador, presented in 2008 as part of PBS's P.O.V. television series.

 The City of El Paso unveiled the eighteen ton, 34 ft statue in a ceremony on April 21, 2007.
 Oñate is mounted atop his Andalusian horse and holds the La Toma declaration in his right hand.
 It is one of the tallest statues in the United States.
 According to Houser, it is the largest and heaviest bronze equestrian statue in the world.

 The statue precipitated controversy due to Oñate being tried and convicted for many crimes including brutality against the Ácoma Pueblo tribe, and was protested by groups such as the Ácoma tribe during the development of the project as well as at the inauguration.
-(To defuse some of the controversy, the statue was renamed "The Equestrian".)
-The statue, however, was welcomed by segments of the local population (including portions of the Hispanic community), and the Spanish ambassador to the United States, Carlos Westendorp.
+To defuse some of the controversy, the statue was renamed "The Equestrian".
 The statue was vandalized in June 2020.